CANopenTerm/CANopenTerm/docs/README.md

 ## Discover CANopenTerm

-**Are you an R&D professional or application engineer working with CANopen networks?
+**Are you an R&D professional or application engineer working with CAN & CANopen networks?
 Do you need a robust, easy-to-use tool for developing or testing CANopen nodes?**

 Look no further!